Skip navigation

 1. Applicants also attach a maximum of five pages of supporting evidence that demonstrate the quality, productivity and impact of their contributions to research/creative activity, education, service, leadership, public policy, commercialisation of research or contribution to public intellectual debate.

-1. The education, research and service indicators are available to applicants, in order to assist putting forward their case for promotion, including evidence of the outcomes and impact of the academic work and behaviours and conduct consistent with the values within the University’s strategic plan and Code of Conduct.
+2. The education, research and service indicators are available to applicants, in order to assist putting forward their case for promotion, including evidence of the outcomes and impact of the academic work and behaviours and conduct consistent with the values within the University’s strategic plan and Code of Conduct.

-Application endorsement and acknowledgement
+Application statement and acknowledgement

 Applicant activity weightings

-1. Applicants allocate weightings to each of the categories of research, education and service, reflecting the average contribution over the period since last promotion or appointment to ANU, to a total of 100%, and meet the maximum and minimum requirements for each category below.
+1. Applicants allocate weightings to each of the categories of research, education and service, reflecting the average contribution over the period since last promotion or appointment to ANU, to a total of 100%, and meet the maximum and minimum requirements for each category below:

 Contract Type